 Using state of the art equipment, Dr. Jerry Mulder measures and studies the pattern of jaw opening and closing through its full range of motion in three dimensions.
 This also documents the location of your jaw in relation to the upper teeth and measures the activity of the muscles that control the jaw both in function and at rest.

 Our data allows Dr. Mulder to objectively determine whether you will be most comfortable with your current jaw (bite) position or after adjustment to a different position.
-Treatment using a Myomonitor and K7 computer analysis yielded an optimal jaw position in which the patient appears to have had a face lift.
+Treatment using a Myomonitor and K7 analysis yielded an optimal jaw position in which the patient appears to have had a face lift.

 TMJ Before and After Patient Results